A security group is a logical container that

 you create a dynamic address group that meets the right criteria

-the NSX-V Manager.
-Creating security groups are required to manage
+on the NSX-T Manager.
+Creating security groups is required to manage

 and secure the guests; to understand how security groups enable

 policy enforcement, see Policy Enforcement Using Dynamic